A Psychological Shipwreck: Plot summary

 William Jarrett, the story's narrator, boards the Morrow, a sailing ship, in Liverpool.
-The ship is bound New York City.
+The ship is bound for New York City.
 Here he meets Miss Janette Harford.
 They become friendly and connect in a deep way which (William assures the reader) is not love.
 When he confesses to Janette, she looks at him strangely, before closing her eyes.
 She appears to have fallen asleep.
 Her finger has fallen on a passage from Denneker's Meditations concerning souls meeting and knowing one another beyond the body.
 A storm sets in.
 Havoc results.
 The ship begins to sink.
 After Janette is ripped away from William, he passes out.

 Jarrett awakens in a berth on a steamship called the City of Prague.
 It had left port at the same time as the Morrow.
 Jarrett had originally been invited to go aboard it with his friend Gordon Doyle.
 Doyle finds Jarrett and tries to deduce what is going on.
 Jarrett slowly learns that he boarded the City of Prague when she set sail.
 He learns that Janette is Gordon's fiancée, who was sent on the Morrow so that Doyle could settle matters in New York before her arrival.
 The book that Doyle is reading is, again, Denneker's Meditations.
 The volume has a special passage marked.
 It is apparently a second copy, which Janette had given him.
 When Gordon and Jarrett arrive in New York, they look for the Morrow to arrive.
 It never returns.